joyeusenoelle/GuideToMastodon/README.md

 ## How can I back up my Mastodon account?

 [Alex Schroeder](https://octodon.social/@kensanata) has an excellent [Mastodon Archiver](https://github.com/kensanata/mastodon-backup/) that will help you back up your account and much more.

+## Can I use the keyboard to navigate Mastodon?

+In the web interface, yes.
+The Mastodon web hotkeys are documented at https://<your-server>/web/keyboard-shortcuts , which you can access when you're logged into the web interface.
+(You can find the link at the bottom of the **Getting Started** column, labeled "Hotkeys".)

 ## Weird, my server doesn't have a bunch of these features.